Avengers: The Initiative: Secret Invasion

 The group move on to other Initiative bases, killing the Skrull imposters.
-Delroy Garret's goggles also identify Equinox as a Skrull who is then killed by Cloud 9, who then joins their insurgency with Gravity.
+Delroy Garrett's goggles also identify Equinox as a Skrull who is then killed by Cloud 9 who then joins their insurgency with Gravity.
 The Skrull then sends a broadcast throughout the world, telling their sleeper agents to activate themselves, which sows even more distrust among the remaining heroes.
 While in Philadelphia, the Revolutionary is revealed as a Skrull and defeated by Gravity and Hope.
 When they discover a fight between Thor Girl and Ultra Girl, Delroy's goggles identify Thor Girl as a Skrull.
 With help from Gravity, Delroy uses Thor Girl's own hammer to kill the Skrull imposter.
 Ant-Man escapes the Skrulls on the back of a Shock Trooper and reveals to the Kill Crew the Skrulls' last resort plan; to use all the Initiative bases to create a massive Negative Zone portal that will destroy the entire country.
 With six bases left, the Krew splits up, and uses the still-living heads of Moonstomp, Catwalk and Dice to help point out Skrulls.
 Devil-Slayer teleports them to the bases, but collapses under the strain.

-The Initiative members combat their Skrull opponents, who have received their mission to activate themselves to start distrust among the teams.
-At the Battalion's HQ, Tigra, Ryder, and Cloud 9 fight a Skrull posing as Razorback.
+The Initiative members combat their Skrull opponents who have received their mission to activate themselves to start distrust among the teams.
+At the Battalion's HQ, Tigra, Ryder and Cloud 9 fight a Skrull posing as Razorback.
 Hardball and Moonstomp help Action Pack fight a Skrull posing as Frog-Man.
 Gravity and Catwalk help the Great Lakes Avengers fight a Skrull posing as Grasshopper.
 Komodo and Riot help the Command fight a Skrull posing as Conquistador (who assumed a Skrull/Devil Dinosaur-like form).
 Dice and Jocasta fight their way through activists to get to the Skrull posing as Skyhawk who succeeds in his part of the mission.
-Delroy Garrett and Ant-Man join the Rangers in fighting a Skrull that posed as Red Wolf's wolf companion Lobo.
+Garrett and Ant-Man join the Rangers in fighting a Skrull that posed as Red Wolf's wolf companion Lobo.
 After it is shot by Shooting Star, a crowd uprising occurred when Delroy's goggles identify some of the crowd members as Skrulls.
 Delroy's goggles are hit by a thrown rock, giving Delroy's allies a complicated time understanding who's a Skrull and who is not.
 During the struggle, Delroy discovers he can see who is a Skrull without his goggles since the Tri-Force energy is inside him.
 This turns the tides against those Skrulls disguised as crowd members.
 During the fights across the USA, Spinner and Whiz-Kid both apparently die in various fights.
-At the final fight at Camp Hammond, Crusader kills Criti Noll, the Yellow Jacket imposter, and then 3-D Man shoots Crusader (who hid his Skrull heritage from the others but was fighting for Earth).
+At the final fight at Camp Hammond, Crusader kills Criti Noll, the Yellowjacket imposter, and then 3-D Man shoots Crusader (who hid his Skrull heritage from the others but was fighting for Earth).
 Before he disappeared, Crusader stated he wished "it could've ended differently".